Australovenator: Palaeobiology

+Left manus (hand), illustrating the size of the large unguals (claws).

-With very comprehensive and well-preserved hand and foot remains, Australovenator has been made a topic of various research papers studying the dynamics of theropod appendages.
+With comprehensive and well-preserved remains of its hand and foot, Australovenator has been made a topic of various research papers studying the dynamics of theropod appendages.

+Bones from the holotype manus (hand).

 A 2015 study tested the range of motion of Australovenator's arms using computer models and found that it had flexible arms, with the forearms capable of making an angle of 144 to 66 degrees with the humerus, an elbow range of motion similar to that of maniraptoriforms.
 Unusually, its radius could slide independently of the ulna when its arm was flexed, similar to that of birds but unlike most non-avian dinosaurs.
 However, the study also found that Australovenator's fingers were capable of extension far beyond those of any other sampled theropod, with only Dilophosaurus having capabilities even near it.
 This study concluded that Australovenator's flexibility, facilitated by a combination of traits in both primitive and advanced theropods, played a role in prey capture, giving it the ability to grasp prey towards its chest to make it easier for its weak jaws to disembowel food.
-The gracile morphology of the skull also concludes that this genus had a specialisation towards prey capture using its arms and hands.
+The gracile morphology of the skull also concludes that this genus had a specialization towards prey capture using its arms and hands.

 A 2016 study used CT scans of an emu foot to digitally reconstruct the musculature and soft tissue of an Australovenator foot, as well as determine how soft tissue affects flexibility.
 The study determined that muscular range of motion is often overestimated when not accounting for soft tissue and that soft tissue reconstruction is vital for making future analyses of theropod flexibility more accurate.
 A review of hindlimb elements described in 2013 re-identified several phalanges which were initially positioned incorrectly.
 In addition, it noted that Australovenator's phalanx II-3 was splayed, a pathology that may have resulted from the impacts of kicking motions.
 Some modern birds, such as the cassowary, are known to use their second toe as weapons in defensive or territorial fights.